mb176/cell_simulation/read_me.txt

+-The area always has the origin in the bottom left corner, i.e. extends into the top right quadrant

-All length are multiples of the cell diameter, i.e. the area covered by a cell is 0.785398.
+-All length are multiples of the cell diameter, i.e. the area covered by a cell is 0.785398.

-Parameter files have to be of the form : paramName1          : paramValue1
+-Parameter files have to be of the form : paramName1          : paramValue1
 ...